a-orangetree/CARC_Scrape/README.md

 ##REQUIREMENTS
 Python 3 is required, along with several libraries, all of which comes standard in Continuum's Anaconda Python distrbution (found here: https://www.continuum.io/downloads)

+Microsoft Excel, LibreOffice, or some other spreadsheet application will be needed to read the file.
+The file is currently output in .xslx format.

 ##WEBSITES SCRAPED
 The CARC website can be found here: http://www.wpc-edi.com/reference/codelists/healthcare/claim-adjustment-reason-codes/